 We also have a detailed review of the best home water filtration system in the case, If you want to check that out.

 - Using scissors or a knife, cut off the base of an old plastic soda or juice bottle.

 - Lower the bottle into the vase, or place the high glass of the cocktail.

-- Set the first layer inside the container with cotton balls, fabric or coffee filter.
+- Set the first layer inside the container with cotton balls, fabric, or a coffee filter.
 One to two inches thick should be the first sheet.

 - Cover the cotton sheet with an inch of activated charcoal.

-- In the third coat, add roughly two centimetres of gravel or small stones.
+- In the third coat, add roughly two centimeters of gravel or small stones.

 - Clean sand on top of gravel just over 3 or 4 inches.

 - Fill the bottle with gravel as the last coat.
 Remove from the top of the upside-down bottle around half a dye.

 - To produce dirty water, apply soil to a glass of water.